envelope-zero/frontend/README.md

 - Using the [envelope method](https://en.wikipedia.org/wiki/Envelope_system) to budget expenses into envelopes.
 - Zero Based Budeting, meaning that you assign all your money to an envelope.
 Saving for a vacation?
 Create an envelope and archive it after your vacation.
 Rent?
 Create an envelope that gets a fixed amount of money added every month.

+## Deployment

+The frontend currently has two requirements:

+- The API needs to be available at the same hostname with the prefix `/api`
+- Only `v1` of the API is supported

 ## Supported Versions

 This project is under heavy development.
 Therefore, only the latest release is supported.